Blog

 What's Holding It Together?

 Solid maple has far less to go wrong.
-If you'd like to understand why glue lines matter for any board's lifespan, our guide on solid maple construction breaks it down.
+If you'd like to understand why glue lines matter for any board's lifespan, our guide on solid maple construction and glue safety breaks it down.

 Bevel & Bond hard maple cutting board used for everyday meal preparation with a stable and substantial work surface.